microsoft/VoTT/README.md

  7. Repeat step 1 on new assets until the model performance is satisfactory

-## Supporting additonal object detection Export and Review formats.
+## Supporting additional object detection Export and Review formats.

 In the latest release we provide support for [Export and Review formats](https://github.com/CatalystCode/VOTT/tree/master/src/lib/detection_algorithms).
 To add a new object detection format, copy the interface folder and use the Yolo and CNTK implementations as reference.